eric-czech-jastr/solutions/README.md

 The solution gives a way to merge the logs using the provided API as well as a custom merge sort implementation.
 The unit tests only cover the merge sort routine though because it seemed like recognizing the opportunity to use it along with spotting the deficiencies in the given API were the real goal of the exercise (i.e. acutally testing some log file merges didn't seem worth the time it would take to do it).

 Nevertheless, the solution pulls and sorts all the entries in memory using **O(n)** space before writing it to some final, sorted output stream.
 I'd imagine that in a real-world scenario the timestamp ranges within each log file might mutually exclusive (or at least *mostly* different) so if I had more time, I would have probably tried some different heuristics to figure out if it was possible to consider merging and outputting subsets of log entries in the files instead of pulling the whole dataset into memory.
-That might potentially help, depending on the data, but the asymptotic space complexity would still be the same (**O(n)**).
+That might potentially help, depending on the data, but the asymptotic space complexity would still be the same, **O(n)**.
 Whether or not any heuristics like that were used, the time complexity would still be **O(n)** as well since the log entries from each file were already sorted.

 ##### Part C)  Dealing with a larger-than-memory dataset using the given API